MatthewCAbel/PAYDAY-2-Project-White-House/README.md

 Backporting new weapons as custom ones

 # Installation
+Make sure you have Python3 (https://www.python.org/downloads/) and git (https://git-scm.com/downloads/win) installed on Windows.
 Download the script for your operating system from the releases page.
 Then run it through CMD (py downloader.py) for Windows or your terminal (python Downloader.py) for Linux.

 # Credits